 Very often, website hacks are detected many weeks or months after the incident.
 By that time, the website’s reputation is already heavily damaged and the process of removing the virus transforms into a task that’s tedious and expensive.

 That is why it is worth investing in malware monitoring for your website.
 There are specialized applications such as WebInspector that can help you with this problem.
 WebInspector remotely scans a certain number of subpages of the website in search of the code of currently known viruses, trojans, etc. and also checks blacklists for the presence of the monitored domain.

 WebInspector allows you to scan up to 250 pages within one domain for $179 per year.
 While that cost may sound a little steep, consider what value the tool will bring for your business.
 If it can shield your website and webpages from viruses, malware, or trojans, don’t you think it is worth the investment?

 Is it worth to “play it safe”?
 To incur additional expenses for services that may never come in handy?
-This is the same sort of dilemma as when purchasing insurance, security services, etc. The question is, what are the additional costs compared to the amounts that you can lose.
+This is the same sort of dilemma as when purchasing insurance, security services like vpn software or antivirus, etc. The question is, what are the additional costs compared to the amounts that you can lose.
 The higher the turnover of the store, the smaller the dilemma.

 Konrad Caban has been helping entrepreneurs to achieve their business goals for almost 20 years, advising them on online activities and providing web solutions as SITEIMPULSE.